rsrini7/Smart-Support-Buddy/README.md

 - **StackOverflow Integration:** Ingests, indexes, and enables semantic search across StackOverflow Q&A for relevant solutions.
 - **Unified Semantic Search:** Aggregates and ranks results from all sources (MSG, Jira, Confluence, StackOverflow) in a single, similarity-sorted response for the frontend.
 - **Automatic Deduplication:** Detects and removes duplicate issues across all data sources using robust content-based hashing.
-- **Advanced Semantic Search:** Utilizes sentence transformer models to power deep semantic retrieval and similarity matching.
+- **Advanced Semantic Search:** Utilizes sentence transformer models and DSPy-powered LLM reranking for deep semantic retrieval and similarity matching.
 - **Bulk Ingestion:** Supports bulk import of MSG files, Confluence pages, and StackOverflow Q&A for rapid knowledge base expansion.
 - **Configurable Vector Search:** Allows tuning of similarity thresholds to control search precision and recall.
 - **Pluggable Vector Database:** Supports both ChromaDB (local/server) and FAISS (local, high-performance) as interchangeable backends, selectable via the `USE_FAISS` environment variable.
-- **LLM-Powered Summarization:** Integrates with OpenRouter LLM to generate summaries and recommended actions from top search results, with runtime toggling per query.
+- **LLM-Powered Summarization:** Integrates with DSPy LLMs (e.g., OpenRouter) to generate summaries and recommended actions from top search results, with runtime toggling per query.
 - **Modern, Responsive UI:** Provides a feature-rich, Material UI-based frontend for search, configuration, and management.
 - **ChromaDB Admin UI:** Includes support for ChromaDB’s Admin UI for monitoring and managing vector collections.
 - **Jira ID Search Boost:** Guarantees exact Jira ticket ID matches are always ranked as the top result (similarity score 1.0), regardless of embedding similarity.